AdobeDocs/workfront.nl-NL/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

 </table>

-### Zoekopdrachten
+### Searches

 #### [!UICONTROL List records]

-Deze zoekmodule bevat records van het geselecteerde type, met resultaten die zijn gebaseerd op criteria die u opgeeft.
+This search module lists records of the selected type, returning results based on criteria you specify.

 <table>
   <col/>